KohaILS/koha-manual-zh-cn/source/administration.rst

 -  ORDER\_CANCELLATION\_REASON

-   -  Reasons why an order might have been cancelled, used in :ref:`acquisitions <cancelling-an-order-label>`
+   -  Reasons why an order might have been canceled, used in :ref:`acquisitions <cancelling-an-order-label>`

    -  If you chose to install the default values for this category, you will have